aptiko-ansible/enhydris-instance/README.rst

   ``enhydris_instance_name``, then it is assumed that this Enhydris instance will not have a database of its own, but instead it will use the database of another instance.
-For example, http://system.irrigation-management.eu/ uses the same database as http://openmeteo.org/, using the `multi-site feature of Enhydris`_.
+For example, https://system.openhi.net/ uses the same database as https://openmeteo.org/, using the `multi-site feature of Enhydris`_.

+  If ``dbname`` is different from ``enhydris_instance_name``, then, additionally, celery and celery beat are not configured, because it is assumed that they run for the other instance.

   .. _multi-site feature of Enhydris: https://enhydris.readthedocs.io/en/latest/general/install.html#domains